The Covenant, the Sword, and the Arm of the Lord: Operations

 In 1983, the CSA declared war on the US government.
 However, most of its attacks were on civilian targets, starting with a failed arson attempt on the Springfield Metropolitan Community Church.
 Soon afterward, things began to go downhill for the organization when Richard Snell, an alleged member, was arrested for killing an African-American police officer.
 Snell was later tied to the killing of a gun store owner in 1981, obtaining and using the same gun, the serial number of which had been removed by the CSA armorer, Kent Yates.
-The killing of the gun store owner was part of a campaign of property theft which the CSA had waged in an attempt to recover the income which it lost when it constructed its training camps.
+The killing of the gun store owner was part of a campaign of property theft that the CSA had waged in an attempt to recover the income which it lost when it constructed its training camps.
 Using its proximity to the state's border, the CSA hoped that it could conceal its activities by committing crimes in Missouri and crossing the border back into Arkansas.
-Yates was arrested on July 13, 1984, on an outstanding warrant out of New Mexico for firearms violations in Farmington.
+Yates was arrested on July 13, 1984 on an outstanding warrant out of New Mexico for firearms violations in Farmington.
 Later, he was also charged and convicted of manufacturing and modifying weapons for the CSA.

 After the incident with Snell, the FBI began to seek ways to infiltrate the CSA's compound and stop the organization.
 Under Arkansas state law, its agents obtained warrants to arrest Ellison, the leader of the CSA, for multiple firearms violations.
 Later, the FBI claimed that at all times, it had an "inside man" in the CSA.